 The scanners look for a sequence.
-When you want to pick up one token from the input you use get_next.
+When you want to pick up one token from the input you use scan_next.
 This creates a token with the (low level) properties as discussed next.
 This token is just the next one.
-If you want to enforce expansion first you can use scan_token.
+If you want to enforce expansion first you can use scan_token or the expanded variants.
 Internally tokens are characterized by a number that packs a lot of information.
 In order to access the bits of information a token is wrapped in a userdata object.